 Rottskies can live about 10 to 14 years.
 They can inherit health problems from either parent but seem to acquire the more common issues at a lower rate than purebred dogs.
 Such a statement requires more focused studies and some professionals disagree.

 Some believe risks are as high for crossbreed as purebred dogs, but more difficult to assess.
-Others cite small samplings or experience in practice that show a lower occurrence of heart problems and hip dysplasia.
+Others cite small samplings or experiences in practice that show a lower occurrence of heart problems and hip dysplasia.

 - Hip dysplasia – According to OFA records, less than 2.5% occurrence in Siberian Husky compared to over 21% for Rottweiler